Refined approachability algorithms and application to regret minimization with global costs: Introduction

 One of the applications of approachability is the problem of regret minimization with global costs, introduced in \cite{even2009online} and already analyzed as an approachability problem.
 This problem was further studied in \cite{rakhlin2011online,bernstein2015response}, and in a recent paper \citep{liu2020improved}, the authors used the conversion scheme from \cite{shimkin2016online} to construct and analyze algorithms for this problem.

-A recent paper \citep{farina2020faster} proposes an extension of \cite{abernethy2011blackwell} which shares similarities with the present work.
-It also allows for more flexibility in the quantity that is minimized by the approachability algorithm but is less general and focuses on the study of variants of Regret Matching.
+A recent paper \citep{farina2020faster} proposes an extension of \cite{abernethy2011blackwell} by introducing predictive approchability algorithms.
+The proposed construction shares similarities with the present work but focuses on variants of Regret Matching, and only derives upper bounds on Euclidean distances to target sets---see \cite[Proposition 2]{farina2020faster}, whereas we consider a more general class of quantities in Definition~\ref{def:support-function} and Theorem~\ref{thm:approachability-mirror-descent} below.